Success is a journey, not a destination

 My friends and my family are most important to me.

-But a local couple who had started a small web design firm unexpectedly offered me training in web design.
-In return for work and very little pay.
+A local couple had started a small web design firm.
+They offered to train me in web design in return for work and little pay.

-I snapped up the opportunity because I already had an interest in computers and design.
+I already had an interest in computers and design so I snapped up the opportunity.
 I loved it.

-I had taken over the position of chief website designer in no time.
+In no time I took the position of chief website designer.

-Unfortunately the 'very little pay' continued for too long.
+Unfortunately the little pay continued for far too long.
 So, just before my 20th Birthday I started my own website design company.

 I worked from my mum’s computer until I saved enough money to buy my own.